cmu-delphi/delphi-epidata/docs/api/v5-signals/nwss.md

 The project was launched in September 2020 and is ongoing.
 Delphi ingests un-versioned wastewater concentration data from several public Socrata API datasets provided by the CDC.

 In the Delphi API, wastewater data is served at the `sewershed` level (individual treatment plant or grab sample site level).

+## Sampling Sites

+NWSS data is collected from wastewater monitoring sites within the sewer network.
+Each facility in the system is identified by a unique sewershed identifier, which represents the geographic area whose wastewater flows through that facility.

+The CDC coordinates data collection across a national network of public health laboratories and contracted testing providers.
+For more detail on how sampling sites are selected and how surveys are conducted, see the [CDC NWSS data sources documentation](https://www.cdc.gov/wastewater/about/index.html#cdc_survey_profile_how_surveys_are_conducted-data-sources).

 ## Table of contents
 {: .no_toc .text-delta}